 Looking for sources of lean vegan protein?
-Read our guide to the best high-protein, low-fat vegan foods to add to your diet.
+Read our guide to the best high-protein vegan foods which are low in saturated fat.

 However, the growing number of elite athletes thriving on a plant-based diet proves that there are plenty of lean vegan protein sources.

-Whether you want to optimise your macronutrients or reduce your intake of saturated fat, keep reading for our guide to the best high-protein, low-fat vegan foods.
+Whether you want to optimise your macronutrients or reduce your intake of saturated fat, keep reading for our guide to the best high-protein vegan foods.

 Where do vegans get protein?

 Protein is abundant in plant-based foods.
-Vegans can get sufficient protein from tofu, tempeh, seitan, legumes, beans, grains, nuts, seeds, fruits and vegetables.
+Vegans can get sufficient protein from the following sources:

 One of the most persistent myths about veganism is that vegans can’t get enough protein without animals in their diet, but this couldn’t be further from the truth.